nlama002/nlama002/README.md

 Some of my interests, apart from academics, include running, photography/videography, and being a creative.
 I am based in NYC and originally from Nepal.

 ## 🧠 What I’m Working On
-- Google Project: Bellabeat Marketing Campaign with the use of Fitbit Data.
+- Google Capstone Project for Fitbit Data.
   (https://github.com/nlama002/Bellabeat_Case_Study)
-- Columbia Data Science Project on NY Transportation (https://github.com/nlama002/Traffic_Analysis)
+- Columbia Data Science Project on NY Transportation.
+  (https://github.com/nlama002/Traffic_Analysis)
 - Currently learning prompt engineering in Data Camp and diving into AI.